TheTypeSet/recipes/curries/red curry lo mein.md

 - 1/4 cup fresh cilantro, chopped

 # Instructions:
-1. Add 2 tbsp to pan
+1. Add 2 tbsp of cooking oil to pan
 2. Heat under medium heat until oil is hot
-3. Add 4 tbsp of red curry paste
+3. Add 3 tbsp of red curry paste
 4. Fry for 2-3 minutes; careful to not burn the paste
 5. Add 1 tbsp of cooking oil
 6. Add 1 whole diced red onion, 2 tsp crushed ginger, 2 tsp lemongrass paste, and 3 tsp minced garlic
 7. Saute for 3-4 minutes until onions soften; careful to not burn
-8. Add 1 13.5 oz can of coconut milk
+8. Add 2 13.5 oz cans of coconut milk
 9. Bring to a simmer (don't roil boil)
-10. Add dry seasonings (1 tsp salt, 1 tsp black pepper, 1 tsp paprika, 2 tsp garlic powder, 3 tbsp sugar)
+10. Add dry seasonings (1/2 tsp salt, 1/4 tsp black pepper, 1 tsp paprika, 2 tsp garlic powder, 3 tbsp sugar)
-11. Add cooked protein
+11. Add uncooked protein
-12. Simmer for 4-5 minutes
+12. Simmer for 9-12 minutes (4-5 minutes if protein is already cooked)
 13. In a separate pot, cook lo mein per package instructions (do not drain)
 14. When lo mein noodles are done, transfer noodles directly to sauce and mix
 15. Remove from heat, top with green onions and cilantro, and serve

 # Options:
-- If you're using chicken (or probably tofu), you can cut into small pieces and add between steps 9 and 10; if so, adjust step 12 to simmer for 8-9 minutes (or until chicken is well done)
+-